This MedCase was first published in 2020. It was updated by Dr Hazel Fuiava, MBChB, Dip Paeds, FRNZCGP.

 Common concerns associated with testosterone use relate to the hirsutism, acne and weight gain.
 Though these were reported in the studies, they did not lead to treatment discontinuation.
 Patients should be encouraged to balance the risks and benefits of treatment when deciding whether to continue.

-Key findings from the testosterone meta-analysis2
+Key findings from the testosterone meta-analysis2 |

-Testosterone is recommended for treatment of hypoactive sexual desire disorder (HSDD) in postmenopausal women on the basis of these data, as per a global consensus statement1 endorsed by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists.
+In pre-menopausal women: Testosterone is recommended for treatment of hypoactive sexual desire disorder (HSDD) in postmenopausal women on the basis of these data, as per a global consensus statement1 endorsed by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (see page 15 of their Managing Menopausal Symptoms clinical guideline). |

 You suggest that testosterone may be a good option for Mrs R.

-She asks for some more information, so you bring up the Australasian Menopause Society website showing a summary of the recent position statement and go through the key points.
+She asks for some more information, so you bring up the Australasian Menopause Society website showing a summary of their position statement and go through the key points.
 You note that Mrs R does not have hyperlipidaemia and her cardiovascular risk is low.
 Mrs R is keen to try it.

 How do you prescribe testosterone?
 Do you need blood tests before starting treatment?